wp-plugins/dashboard-feed-widget/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Compatible up to WP 3.7
+* move minimum WP version upwards to 3.6
+* new WP version check

 = 1.0.4 =
 * Compatible up to WP 3.7-beta2
 * Clean up and comment code and escape URLs where not done yet